 Certain crops are best started in the garden from seed, which makes using collar methods ineffective – the seedlings are often eaten before there is anything above ground to protect.
 When this happens, I usually try overplanting.

-Diatomaceous earth (DE) is an effective means of controlling pill bug populations around your plants.
-DE is safe to handle (for animals and pets too), but not to inhale – wear a mask while using.
+Diatomaceous earth (DE) can be an effective means of controlling pill bug populations around your plants.
+DE is safe to handle (for animals and pets, too) but not to inhale – wear a mask while using.

 DE, or diatomaceous earth, works to kill pill bugs by dehydrating them.
 Diatomaceous earth is made up of tiny fossilized aquatic organisms called diatoms.
 When pill bugs come into contact with DE, the sharp edges of the diatoms cut through the bug’s exoskeleton and absorb the moisture, causing the bug to dehydrate and die.

 DE is commonly used in organic pest control as it is non-toxic to humans, pets, and the environment.
 It is important to follow the instructions on the product label when using DE to ensure effective and safe usage.

 To use DE for pill bug control, apply a thin layer around their frequented areas, wear gloves and a mask, avoid windy conditions, and re-apply after rain.
 Apply in the late afternoon when the bugs are active and follow the product label for safe and effective results.

 Nematodes are microscopic organisms that are often used as a natural method of controlling pests in gardens.

 Specifically, the Steinernema carpocapsae nematode is effective at targeting and killing pill bugs.
 These nematodes are applied to the soil in the garden and penetrate the skin of the pill bug.
 Once inside, they release a bacteria that quickly kills the pill bug.